LearnPress/learnpress/readme.txt

 8. Add-ons of LearnPress.

 == Changelog ==
+= 2.1.7 =
++ Added link to navigate to course in checkout page
++ Prevent adding duplication course in one order
++ Fixed some issue with WC 3.x
++ Fixed some other issues

 = 2.1.6.2 =
 + Fixed course does not finish automatically
 + Fixed issue with WC 3.x